Andy-UTAS/SSP/docs/particulars.md

   <figcaption> You are not on this journey alone: there are many avenues available to you to help you on the journey (depending on your inclination to play antiquated video games, you may recognise this as a scene from <a href="https://en.wikipedia.org/wiki/The_Legend_of_Zelda">The Legend of Zelda</a>).</figcaption>
 </figure>

-### "_We are all in this together_"
+### "_We are all in this together_" :fontawesome-solid-virus-covid:{ title="Can you tell that I developed this site during the COVID-19 pandemic? " }

-The course materials as consumed through the _content download_ components are necessarily an individual effort, but in all other facets I strongly encourage collaboration.
-The structure of _content unpacking_ sessions is deliberately geared towards discussion, the exchange of ideas, and collective problem solving moreso than the execution of a solution finding program.
+Your progress through the course is necessarily subjective and thus an individual experience, but the you needn't undertake the journey alone.
+Indeed, I strongly encourage collaboration and the structure of workshop and tutorial sessions is deliberately geared towards discussion, the exchange of ideas, and collective problem solving more so than the execution of a solution finding program.

+To mediate collective input, there are a plethora of community-based platforms, all of which I will contribute to with the goal of enhancing and facilitating your learning experience.
+These are listed below in order of utility:

+  - [:fontawesome-brands-discourse:](https://discourse.utasphys.cloud.edu.au/c/ssp/9): [Discourse](https://www.discourse.org/) is a discussion platform (think [StackExchange](https://stackexchange.com/)) but specifically for physics at UTAS.
+The prime reason for using this service is that questions remain within class topics, meaning that students that take this class in the future can also look over our discussions :material-test-tube:{ title="This is a test feature, but hopefully it catches on" }
+  - [:fontawesome-brands-discord:](https://discord.gg/ZDP4S4c6): [Discord](https://discord.com/) is a synchronous communication platform (messaging service) which can be great for immediate communication and discussion between a community.
+  - [:material-forum-outline:](https://mylo.utas.edu.au/d2l/le/729400/discussions/List): The KYA322 discussion board on MyLO can be used for all manner of discussion and is the supported message platform of UTAS.
+It is no coincidence that I recommend it below the other platforms.

 ### Computational resources

 [<i class="fab fa-python fa-5x"></i>](https://jove2021.cloud.edu.au/){ .md-button .md-button--primary class="text-center" style="margin-left: 45%"}

-As part of the course, it will be expected that you perform calculation and computations.
-You are welcome to do this in which ever language you prefer, but it is __strongly__ recommended that you use `Python`, and indeed, this is the only language that will be supported.
+As part of the course, it will be expected that you perform calculations and computations.
+You are welcome to do this in which ever language you prefer, but it is __strongly__ recommended that you use `Python`, and indeed, this is the only language that will be formally supported.
 In order to ensure equitable and easy access to Python computing resources, a [Jupyter Notebook](https://jupyter.org/) server has been established, which allows for one to write and execute code via a web browser.
 The server is named Jove[^1], and access is through the [JupyterHub portal](https://jove2021.cloud.edu.au/).
 You will need to create an account to start using the server, but beyond this is should be click and go.
+Should you experience any issues using the platform, please refer to the notes on computation as hosted on [POLUS](https://polus.utasphys.cloud.edu.au/reference/computation/#cloud-usage) and if you have issues accessing the server (e.g. a 404 error) please [contact me](mailto:andrew.mcculloch@utas.edu.au) directly and describe the problem.

 Should you have a machine upon which you already have, or you wish to deploy, your own instance of `Python`, this is perfectly acceptable, but note that you will have to manually import the distributed materials into Jupyter.
 This can be effectively accomplished using the [clone functionality of GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) as this is where the [course content](https://github.com/Andy-UTAS/Solid-state) is hosted.

 [^1]: For those wondering, [Jove is an alternate name](https://en.wikipedia.org/wiki/Jupiter_(mythology)) for the Roman god Jupiter.

 ---

-## Bug catcher

-Finally, this is more of a request than anything else, but should you find any errors in the content - this site, the distributed notebooks, the content download sessions, whatever - please let me know so I can correct the content, which is a major boon for everyone involved.
-Thanks!
+!!! bug "Gotta catch 'em all"
+    This site was developed and is maintained and hosted solely by [me](https://discover.utas.edu.au/andrew.mcculloch).
+If you come across mistakes, bugs, or have ideas for content or any other quality-of-life improvements, [please get in contact](mailto:andrew.mcculloch@utas.edu.au)!

 --8<-- "includes/abbreviations.md"